cassking/quotes-crazy/README.md

 after that, the QuotesDisplay component is rendered on the DOM via `componentDidMount()` when page is loaded.
 The page renders with different props as the next or previous links are clicked and this is where `componentWillReceiveProps(nextProps)` comes in handy.

-The links are actually React components that can make for shareable links iwth a unique URL.
+The links are actually React components that can make for shareable links with a unique URL.

 `setQuoteIdFromQueryString()` parses the query string (axios query-string) and stores the id of the quote as `quoteId`.
 Im learning that the Route object serves a number of props via the Route via `this.props.location` including `hash:,key:,pathname:,search:,state:`. in this case use the `search` property of that object.